CCSI-Toolset/measurement-optimization/README.md

 This repository contains code and results for the paper: *Measure This, Not That: Optimizing the Cost and Model-based Information Content of Measurements*

+Questions: Please contact Prof. Alex Dowling (adowling@nd.edu).
+This repository is primarily to archive the code.
+It may not be maintained.
+The version of software packages used to generate results are given in the paper.

 ## Installation instructions

 The following instructions assume you have anaconda installed.
 We suggest creating an environment with the following commands to run code: